 21 Keep a list of mistakes you make often.

 We all have our writing struggles.
 Make a list of your most frequent mistakes so you can easily find and eliminate them next time.

 22 Enlist a friend to read your draft.

 Sometimes a second pair of eyes can prove helpful.
 Just remember the mnemonic, TWYWALTR—in creative circles, it means Take What You Want And Leave The Rest.
 Give all the advice you receive your full consideration, but make your own choices in the end.

 23 Get a hand from Grammarly.

 Editing yourself is hard.
 Grammarly’s app can help you find all kinds of writing errors.
 Think of it as a helpful friend looking over your shoulder and saying, “Hey, that doesn’t seem quite right.
 Want to take another look?”

 24 Keep reading, learning, and practicing.

 Read about writing to get more writing tips.
 (You’re here, so you’re off to a good start!)
-Read in general, and you’ll learn style and grammar by osmosis.
+Read in general, and you’ll learn writing tips by osmosis.
 And practice often.
 The best way to improve your writing is by doing it.
 And if you need a distraction-free writing space to practice, Grammarly has your back.